Watts riots: Inciting incident

-Riot begins
+Riots begin

 After a night of increasing unrest, police and local black community leaders held a community meeting on Thursday, August 12, to discuss an action plan and to urge calm.
 The meeting failed.
 Later that day, Chief Parker called for the assistance of the California Army National Guard.
 Chief Parker believed the riots resembled an insurgency, compared it to fighting the Viet Cong, and decreed a "paramilitary" response to the disorder.
 Governor Pat Brown declared that law enforcement was confronting "guerrillas fighting with gangsters".

 The rioting intensified, and on Friday, August 13, about 2,300 National Guardsmen joined the police in trying to maintain order on the streets.
 Sergeant Ben Dunn said: "The streets of Watts resembled an all-out war zone in some far-off foreign country, it bore no resemblance to the United States of America."
 The first riot-related death occurred on the night of August 13, when a black civilian was killed in the crossfire during a shootout between the police and rioters.
 Over the next few days, rioting had then spread throughout other areas, including Pasadena, Pacoima, Monrovia, Long Beach, and even as far as San Diego, although they were very minor in comparison to Watts.
-About 200 Guardsmen and the LAPD were sent to assist the Long Beach Police Department (LBPD) in controlling the unruly crowd.
+About 200 Guardsmen and the LAPD were sent to assist the Long Beach Police Department (LBPD) in controlling the unruly crowds.

 By nightfall on Saturday, 16,000 law enforcement personnel had been mobilized and patrolled the city.
 Blockades were established, and warning signs were posted throughout the riot zones threatening the use of deadly force (one sign warned residents to "Turn left or get shot").
 Angered over the police response, residents of Watts engaged in a full-scale battle against the first responders.
-Rioters tore up sidewalks and bricks to hurl at Guardsmen and police, and to smash their vehicles.
+Rioters tore up sidewalks and bricks to hurl at Guardsmen and police and smash their vehicles.
 Those actively participating in the riots started physical fights with police and blocked Los Angeles Fire Department (LAFD) firefighters from using fire hoses on protesters and burning buildings.
-Arson and looting were largely confined to local white-owned stores and businesses that were said to have caused resentment in the neighborhood due to low wages and high prices for local workers.
+Arson and looting were largely confined to local white-owned stores and businesses that were said to have caused resentment in the neighborhood due to low wages paid to workers and high prices.